desolationsoftware/j2objc-gradle/README.md

 # J2ObjC Gradle Plugin

+## Changes from Original

+Original project's gradle version is 2.4.
+So, it cannot be complied with JDK11.
+And it will be influenced some project which uses this project.
+So this repository bump up gradle version to 4.8.1.

+## General

 The __J2ObjC Gradle plugin__ enables Java source to be part of an iOS application's build so you can write an app's non-UI code (such as application logic and data models) in Java, which is then shared by Android apps (natively Java) and iOS apps (using J2ObjC).